 ODOT has created a Preliminary Engineering-Construction Engineering (PE-CE) report (one for each region) that identifies upcoming Statewide Transportation Improvement Program projects that are planned to be outsourced for design and/or construction engineering.
-The report is updated daily and lists both state and local projects that will need consultant services for PE or PE+CE and are estimated to start within the next twelve months of the kick-off meeting date and will stay on the report for three months after the kick-off meeting date shown next to each project.
+The report is updated weekly and lists both state and local projects that will need consultant services for PE or PE+CE and are estimated to start within the next twelve months of the kick-off meeting date and will stay on the report for three months after the kick-off meeting date shown next to each project.
 For projects needing CE services only, they will show up on the report approximately nine months in advance of the bid let date and get removed 30 days after the bid let date.
 For questions about an individual project, please contact the respective region.

 • Region 1

 The Construction Contracts Unit contracts approximately 100 to 150 highway and bridge construction projects per year.